breard-r/acmed/README.md

 ACMEd depends on the OpenSSL.
 The minimal supported versions are those from the [openssl](https://docs.rs/openssl/) crate, currently OpenSSL 1.0.1 through 1.1.1 and LibreSSL 2.5 through 2.8.

 ```
-cargo build --release && strip target/release/acmed
+cargo build --release
+strip target/release/acmed
+strip target/release/tacd
 ```

-The executable is located in `target/release/acmed`.
+The executable are located in the `target/release` directory.

 ## Frequently Asked Questions